core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Since Group OSCORE provides end-to-end confidentiality and integrity of request/response messages, proxies capable of group communication cannot break message protection, and thus cannot act as man-in-the-middle beyond their legitimate duties (see {{Section 11.2 of RFC7252}}).
 In fact, intermediaries such as proxies are not assumed to have access to the OSCORE Security Context used by group members.
 Also, with the notable addition of signatures for the group mode, Group OSCORE protects messages using the same procedure as OSCORE (see {{Sections 8 and 9 of I-D.ietf-core-oscore-groupcomm}}), and especially processes CoAP options according to the same classification in U/I/E classes.

-* Group OSCORE limits the feasibility and impact of amplification attacks, see {{ssec-amplification}} of this document and {{Section 11.3 of RFC7252}}.
+* Group OSCORE limits the feasibility and impact of amplification attacks (see {{ssec-amplification}} of this document and {{Section 11.3 of RFC7252}}).

-   In fact, upon receiving a group request protected with Group OSCORE in group mode, a server is able to verify whether the request is not a replay and originates from the alleged sender in the OSCORE group, by verifying the signature included in the request using the public key of that sender (see {{Section 8.2 of I-D.ietf-core-oscore-groupcomm}}).
-Furthermore, as also discussed in {{Section 8 of I-D.ietf-core-oscore-groupcomm}}, it is recommended that servers failing to decrypt and verify an incoming message do not send back any error message.
+   That is, upon receiving a group request protected with Group OSCORE, a server verifies whether the request is not a replay, and whether it originates from the alleged sender in the OSCORE group.
+In order to perform the latter check of source authentication, the server either: i) verifies the signature included in the request by using the public key of the client, when the request is protected using the group mode (see {{Section 8.2 of I-D.ietf-core-oscore-groupcomm}}); or ii) decrypts and verifies the request by means of an additionally derived pairwise key associated with the client, when the request is protected using the pairwise mode (see {{Section 9.4 of I-D.ietf-core-oscore-groupcomm}}).

+   As also discussed in {{Section 8 of I-D.ietf-core-oscore-groupcomm}}, it is recommended that servers failing to decrypt and verify an incoming message do not send back any error message.

    This limits an adversary to leveraging an intercepted group request protected with Group OSCORE, and then altering the source address to be the one of the intended amplification victim.